Eco-Friendly Trash Bags: What To Know and What To Buy

 The Biodegradable Products Institute offers certification for compostable products as well and is one of the largest certification organizations in North America.
 They use independent laboratories to perform their certifications based on ASTM D6400 criteria.

-These certifications are typically denoted as “BPI” certification though they mean the same thing as meeting the ASTM D6400 standard with respect to compostability.
+These certifications are typically denoted as “BPI” certifications though they mean the same thing as meeting the ASTM D6400 standard with respect to compostability.

 Further, a product with a BPI or ASTM D6400 certification may also compost in your home composting system, they just haven’t been certified to do so.